-This datapoint tells you the percent of long-term stay residents taking antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these drugs are being used only where medically required.
-In some cases, excessive reliance on these medications may indicate a facility is using these drugs to subdue residents.
+This is the percent of residents prescribed antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to make sure these drugs are being used appropriately.
+In some situations, increased usage of these drugs may suggest a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In City View Multicare Center, 12.84% of Patients use Anti-Anxiety Medication

 This statistic is an indication of the percent of long-term care patients that were prescribed antianxiety medication.
 These medications are commonly prescribed to patients experiencing depression or anxiety.

 In City View Multicare Center, 40.47% of Patients

 This is a measure of the percentage of long-term care patients who are showing symptoms of depression.